-It’s only natural for one to have high hopes from a program backed by Misha considering his past results and background.
+It’s only natural for one to have high hopes for a program backed by Misha considering his past results and background.
 Keep reading to discover the truth you need to know before you make a decision to join hands with them.

-The Product Line
+The SAN Product Line

-1. Basic Membership ($47 per month)
+1. Super Affiliate Network Basic Membership ($47 per month)

-As a part of the basic membership, you get access to a three week training boot-camp that covers the basics of affiliate marketing.
-It also throws some light on mindset, and email marketing.
+As a part of the basic membership, you get access to a three-week training boot camp that covers the basics of affiliate marketing.
+It also throws some light on mindset and email marketing.

 This plan costs $47/month after a $1 trial (for 30-days) or $37/month if you choose to skip the trial.
-If you're purchased the basic membership, you also get an option to grab the SAN newsletter and solo ads success formula, with the former costing $47 one-time and the latter coming in at $97 one-time.
+If you’ve purchased the basic membership, you also get an option to grab the SAN newsletter and solo ads success formula, with the former costing $47 one-time and the latter coming in at $97 one-time.

-2. SAN Pro Membership ($2,497 one-time)
+2. Super Affiliate Network Pro Membership ($2,497 one-time)

 You will be encouraged to jump onto a sales call with your allotted coach, who will try to sell you the pro membership.
-They claim this option is for those who need further training, support and additional help with their marketing efforts.
+They claim this option is for those who need further training, support, and additional help with their marketing efforts.

-With the pro membership, you also get weekly/monthly coaching, and dedicated support.
+With the pro membership, you also get weekly/monthly coaching and dedicated support.
 It also makes you eligible to receive commissions on your Pro Membership sales.

-3. MAUI Intensive ($12,497 one-time)
+3. Super Affiliate Network MAUI Intensive ($12,497 one-time)

 This option is for those who want to take the game to the next level.
-You are personally invited to attend a four day mastermind at Maui where you can work directly with Misha Wilson’s team, and get help with your marketing funnels, traffic, and sales strategies.
+You are personally invited to attend a four-day mastermind at Maui where you can work directly with Misha Wilson’s team and get help with your marketing funnels, traffic, and sales strategies.

-You do get access to decent training material but the pricing here is a little too steep.
+You do get access to decent training material, but the pricing here is a little too steep.